 The "Secret" Family Court: Fact or Fiction?

-In preparation and due March 2020: pre-order and get the digital edition free!
+Available now: order by 31 March and get the digital edition free!

 "This book is not just an absorbing read for anyone who cares about the family justice system; it plays an important role in the creative attempts now being made to ensure that more robust and accountable decisions are made for the people who pass through the doors of the family court. "

 From the Preface by Louise Tickle, journalist and regular contributor to The Guardian